Rated 'Excellent' on Trustpilot

 Free UK delivery over £15 | Worldwide shipping

-Why do those collagen gels, turmeric shots, or green, vanilla and chocolate meal replacement shakes taste so nice?
-It's because they include plant-sweeteners that are up to 350x sweeter than sugar that have no long term benefit for weight loss as an alternative to sugar, and they increase the risk of type 2 diabetes and other serious health conditions.
-The World Health Organisation (WHO) has now officially warned consumers against using non-sugar sweeteners, including artificial sweeteners and plant-sweeteners such as stevia, which is found in most collagen supplements and meal replacement powder mixes.
+Why do those electrolytes, collagen gels, turmeric shots, or green, vanilla and chocolate meal replacement shakes taste so sweet?
+It's because they include artificial sweeteners or stevia that are up to 350x sweeter than sugar, and which have no long term benefit for weight loss as an alternative to sugar.
+New studies now also show that while they don't lead to an insulin response in the body, the may alter the gut microbiome which in turn can lead to insulin resistance and pre-diabetes.
+The World Health Organisation (WHO) has officially warned consumers against using non-sugar sweeteners for weight control.
+Just because a sweetener comes from a plant, it doesn't mean it's good - sugar is a plant, and isn't good.
+Hemlock is a plant and is poisonous!

-The consumption of plant-sweeteners and artificial sweeteners has been a concern for a long time now given their use in weight loss foods and drinks, gummies, liquid supplements, meal replacement and protein powders.
+The consumption of artificial sweeteners like sucralose has been a concern for a long time now given their growing use in weight loss foods and drinks, gummies, hydration and electrolyte drinks, liquid supplements, and meal replacement and protein powders.

-The sweeteners the WHO is referring to include those found in the best-selling collagen and turmeric shots, meal replacement and protein shakes, including stevia and stevia derivatives, saccharin, sucralose, aspartame, advantame, cyclamates and many others.
+Not all sweeteners or sweet things are bad.
+However the sweeteners the WHO is referring to include those found in some of the best-selling electrolytes, collagen and turmeric shots, meal replacement and protein shakes, including stevia and stevia derivatives, saccharin, sucralose, aspartame, advantame, cyclamates and many others.

 What are sweeteners?

-Plant-sweeteners, such as stevia, stevia derivatives and xylitol, are derived from plant or tree sources and offer an alternative to traditional sugar.
-Sweeteners such as stevia are 200-350x sweeter than sugar and can have just as serious health consequences as sugar, as highlighted by the WHO.
+Plant-sweeteners, such as stevia and xylitol, are derived from plant or tree sources and offer an alternative to traditional sugar.
+Sweeteners can be 200-350x sweeter than sugar.

 Artificial sweeteners, such as aspartame, saccharin and sucralose, are often positioned as healthier ‘artificial’ options to sugar.
 They’re synthetic compounds designed to mimic the taste of sugar and are more commonly found in fizzy drinks and processed foods.